btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 There are several ways to solve this problem:

-- Copy the ROM to internal memory.
+- Do not apply patches to the ROM located on the external SD card.
+Just move the ROM into the internal memory of the device.
-- Set the "Output directory" setting to the internal memory (ROM can be left on the external SD card in this case)
+- Specify the path to any directory in the internal memory of the device as the output directory (in the settings).
-- Set the "Output directory" setting to **Android/data/org.emunix.unipatcher/** directory on the external SD card
+- Specify the path to **Android/data/org.emunix.unipatcher/** directory on the external SD card as the output directory (in the settings).
 - Install [SDFix](https://play.google.com/store/apps/details?id=nextapp.sdfix) application (requires ROOT access).

 #### The app shows the error: "File have the wrong checksum after it was patched".